 Tasks

 If you're gardening with a child, plan to spend plenty of time exploring and learning alongside them, Domenghini said.
-If time is limited, save these tasks for more experienced helpers or independent gardening.
+If time is limited, save challenging tasks for more experienced helpers or when you can do them alone later.